Structure in Deep Reinforcement Learning: A Survey and Open Problems

-The vanilla MDP framework does not require incorporating such additive information into the learning pipeline.
-Thus, biasing the pipeline with this amounts to incorporating side information.
-However, this information particularly helps decompose the complicated learning problem into additive sub-parts that can be learned independently and, potentially, more efficiently.
-Thus, structure is a particular kind of side information that provides the learning pipeline with knowledge about decomposability in the learning problem.

-In this section, we discuss the relationship between structure and decomposability.
+Structure can be considered a particular kind of side information about decomposability.
+In this section, we discuss the nature of decomposability and the various ways it can be represented.
 In \cref{sec:Structure:types}, we explain the impact of structural side information by explaining how it decomposes complex systems and categorizes such decompositions into four archetypes.
-In \cref{sec:Structure:Latent} - \cref{sec:Structure:Modular}, we then discuss each of these archetypes further to connect them with existing literature.
+In \cref{sec:Structure:Latent} - \cref{sec:Structure:Modular}, we discuss these archetypes further to connect them with existing literature.